Buying A House In 2022: A Step-By-Step How-To

 Closing costs: You’ll also need to pay for closing costs before you move into your new home.
 Closing costs are fees that go to your lender and other third parties in exchange for creating your loan.

 Your credit score plays a huge role in what loans and interest rates you qualify for.
-Your credit score tells lenders how risky you are to lend money to.
+Your credit score tells lenders how much of a risk you are to grant a loan.

 Taking steps to improve your credit score and reduce your debt can pay off big as you prepare to get a mortgage.
 Better numbers mean better loan options with lower interest rates.